cawoodm/powowshell/README.md

 ```

 ###Example Component
-Suppose you want a component which returns today's date plus N days.
-Your DateAdder.ps1 component could look
+Let's look at a more interesting component.
+Suppose you want something which returns today's date plus N days.
+Your `DateAdder.ps1` component could look
-like this (with full annotation):
+like this (with full annotations):
 ```powershell
 <#
     .Synopsis